6 Beautiful Places to Visit in Niagara-on-the-Lake

 There are a lot of things to do around Niagara-on-the-Lake, but for a truly unique experience you need to head to Shiny Apple Cider.
 As the name suggests, they produce tasty ciders, but they’re also known for their selection of VQA wines that are perfect for hosting friends or for enjoying yourself.
 Their ciders are made using 100% Ontario grown apples sourced from family farms, and they use a unique blend of 7 varieties of apples to create the taste.
 With a bright and vibrant outdoor patio, it’s definitely a great choice to visit during the summer.

-Where To Stay in Niagara-on-the-Lake
+Where to stay in Niagara-on-the-Lake

-One thing to note about Niagara-on-the-Lake is that there is no shortage of historic inns to stay at.
-However, for a quiet retreat that’s both close to many of Niagara-on-the-Lake’s main attractions and within a short drive of Niagara Falls itself, South Landing Inn can’t be beat.
 This historic inn is located in the town of Queenston, at the edge of Niagara-on-the-Lake, and was built in the early 1800s.
-South Landing Inn is a beautiful choice of accommodation in Niagara-on-the-Lake that has been kept as traditional and unspoiled as possible, with antique furnishings, yet still gives off a rather modern appearance in its interior.
+South Landing Inn is a beautiful choice of accommodation in Niagara-on-the-Lake that has been kept as traditional and unspoiled as possible, yet still gives off a rather modern appearance in its interior.

 >> Click here for the most up to date prices at South Landing Inn <<

 There are so many unique places to visit in Niagara-on-the-Lake that this list could go on for a while.
 We spent 3 full days in the area which really wasn’t enough time to explore everywhere, but we managed to fit quite a lot into our schedule.
 Whether you’re a wine lover, a history enthusiast, or simply enjoy shopping and good food, there really is something for everyone in Niagara-on-the-Lake, despite it being the quiet neighbour of Niagara Falls.
-Make sure you add it to your Ontario road trip itinerary!
+Make sure you add NOTL to your Ontario road trip itinerary!